Marg Helgenberger: Career

 In 2022, Helgenberger became a series regular on CSI: Vegas, joining the show in its second season and reprising her long-running role of Catherine Willows.

 Personal life

 In 1984, Helgenberger met Alan Rosenberg, a guest actor on Ryan's Hope.
 The two became friends and started dating in 1986.
 They married in 1989 and have one son, Hugh Howard Rosenberg (b.
 1990), named after Helgenberger's late father.
-On December 1, 2008, the couple announced that they were separating, and on March 25, 2009, she filed for divorce.
+On December 1, 2008, the couple announced that they were separating, and on March 25, 2009, Helgenberger filed for divorce.
 Their divorce was finalized in February 2010.

-As a result of Helgenberger's mother's 27-year battle against breast cancer, Helgenberger and Rosenberg became involved in breast-cancer-related charity and have hosted a benefit called Marg and Alan's Celebrity Weekend annually in Omaha since 1999.
+As a result of Helgenberger's mother's 27-year battle against breast cancer, Helgenberger and Rosenberg became involved in breast-cancer-related charity and have hosted a benefit Marg and Alan's Celebrity Weekend annually in Omaha, Nebraska, since 1999.

-In April 2022, Helgenberger married her partner, Charlie Haugk, whom she had been in a relationship with since the fall of 2019.
-This is Helgenberger's second marriage.
-Haugk is a professional actor and stunt performer, with credits for acting and stunt-work on action-superhero movies including Predator 2 (1990), Black Panther (2018), and Wonder Woman 1984.
+In April 2022, Helgenberger married Charlie Haugk, whom she had been in a relationship with since the fall of 2019.